-The Petterson Agreement may be terminated as follows:
+The Fung Agreement may be terminated as follows:

-- By the Company for Cause, as defined in the Petterson Agreement; - By Mr. Petterson at any time on forty-five (45) days' written notice to the Company; and - By the Company at any time on forty-five (45) days' written notice to Mr. Petterson.
+- By the Company for Cause, as defined in the Fung Agreement; - By the Company, at any time, without Cause by providing Mr. Stanyer with three (3) months' notice of such termination; and - By Mr. Fung at any time by providing the Company with thirty (30) days' notice in writing to that effect.